MannLabs/alphadia/docs/methods/calibration.md

 ```

 ## Calibration using LOESS
 Individual properties like the retention time deviate from their library values and need to be calibrated (a).
-Therefore, locally estimated scatterplot smoothing (LOESS) regression using both density and uniformly distributed kernels is used. (b) A collection of polynomial kernels is fitted to uniformly distributed subregions of the data.
+As a nonlinear but stable method, locally estimated scatterplot smoothing (LOESS) using both density and uniformly distributed kernels is used. (b) A collection of polynomial kernels is fitted to uniformly distributed subregions of the data.
 These consist of first and second degree polynomials basis functions of the calibratable property. (c) The individual functions are combined and smoothed using tricubic weights. (d) Combining the kernels with their weighting functions allows to approximate the systematic deviation of the data locally. (e), The sum of the weighted kernels can then be used for continuous approximation and calibration of retention times.
 The architecture is built on the scikit-learn package and can be configured to use different hyperparameters and arbitrary predictors for calibration.

 <img src="../_static/images/methods_loess.png" width="100%" height="auto">

-## Configuring the LOESS regression model
+## Configuring the LOESS model

 The type of model, the hyperparameters and the columns used as input and target for calibration can be set in the `calibration_manager` section of the configuration file.